Result of sperm meiosis

 The male counterpart is spermatogenesis, the production of sperm. some newly-acquired genetic material as the result of crossing over.

-Melissa from Fairfield Age: 32.
+Melissa from Ashburn Age: 32.
 Hi!)
 I would like to meet an interesting, passionate man.